biona001/gnomAD.jl/README.md

-# Downloading and Parsing gnomAD LD matrices
+# Downloading and Parsing Hail LD matrices

 This is a Julia package that helps users download and read blocks of LD (linkage disequilibrium) matrices into memory.
 We tested it against